-As we navigate 2025, the commoditization of FinTech services continues to redefine the competitive landscape.
-It becomes clear now that transactions are table stakes.
+As we navigate 2025, the commoditization of FinTech services continues to redefine the competitive industry dynamics.
+It becomes clear now that transactions are table stakes in the financial industry.
 FinTech’s real winners are racing beyond the basics, prioritizing scalability, and operating on a solid foundation of secure, cloud-based data ecosystems infused with AI/ML automation.
 And I’m not just describing the overall trends – I share my experiences, as the SPD Technology team delivers applications enhanced with these innovations to make our FinTech clients stand out, allow them scale up and stay ready for whatever comes in the near future.

 As Pay360 is just around the corner, I’ve conjured up some of my thoughts and industry trends to explore how FinTechs can rise above the noise in an era where transactions alone no longer cut it.
 I’m also excited to hear your feedback or even connect with you to further meet at the event and unpack what’s next for our industry together.